 To assess risk of bias, our goal was to select a tool that could address many of the risk of bias concerns of natural experiment studies in a single scale.
 We chose the Effective Public Health Practice Project (EPHPP) tool because it was simple to apply, was interpretable across multiple study designs, and had been developed specifically for population-based programs and policies similar to studies in our systematic review.
-We considered a number of tools and compared The Risk Of Bias In Non-randomized Studies - of Interventions (ROBINS-I)95 against the tool from the EPHPP.96 The EPHPP tool was compared with an earlier version of the ROBINS tool and was shown to have fair inter-rater agreement, a notable challenge for the highly subjective process of risk of bias assessment.97 In its guidance about using natural experiments, the UK's
+We considered a number of tools and compared The Risk Of Bias In Non-randomized Studies - of Interventions (ROBINS-I) against the tool from the EPHPP.
+The EPHPP tool was compared with an earlier version of the ROBINS tool and was shown to have fair inter-rater agreement, a notable challenge for the highly subjective process of risk of bias assessment.
+The Intervention of the ROBINS tool and was shown to have fair inter-rater agreement, a notable challenge for the highly subjective

-Medical Research Council ^{41, 42} suggested using the Newcastle-Ottawa Scale,98 a tool developed for observational studies.
+Medical Research Council suggested using the Newcastle-Ottawa Scale, a tool developed for observational studies.
 However, our review included both experimental and observational studies (see Scope of the Review in Methods) and therefore we could not apply the Newcastle-Ottawa Scale across all studies.
 The EPHPP tool yields individual scores of the domains and an overall classification of risk of bias, and addresses the risk of bias domains common to other tools like ROBINS and the Newcastle-Ottawa Scale.

 We trained our risk of bias reviewers in applying the EPHPP tool.
-Two reviewers independently assessed each study's risk of bias using six domains from the EPHPP tool for all studies:96 Table 12 displays the domains from the EPHPP, summarizes the included items, and describes the criteria for receiving a "weak rating."
+Two reviewers independently assessed each study's risk of bias using six domains from the EPHPP tool for all studies: 96 Table 12 displays the domains from the EPHPP, summarizes the included items, and describes the criteria for receiving a "weak rating."
 Appendix D lists all the items for the EPHPP tool.

-Studies received domain-specific ratings as "strong", "moderate" or "weak" according to the EPHPP algorithm 96.
+Studies received domain-specific ratings as "strong", "moderate" or "weak" according to the EPHPP algorithm .
 Each study also received a global risk of bias rating: "strong" if none of the domains were rated as weak, "moderate" if only one of the domains was rated as weak, or "weak" if two or more of the domains were rated as weak.
 For example, to assess selection bias the EPHPP has questions on whether the selected individuals were likely to be representative of the target population, and what percentage of selected individuals agreed to participate.
-The study would be rated as "weak" on the selection bias domain if: "the selected individuals are not likely to be representative of the target population and there is less than 60 percent participation, or the selected individuals are not described/can't tell."
+The study would be rated as "weak" on the selection bias domain if: "the selected individuals are not likely to be representative of the target population and there is less than 60 percent participation, or the selected individuals are not described/can't tell and the level of participation is not described/can't tell."
 Any study, including one with a non-experimental study design, could receive a "strong" global rating if it was not rated as "weak" in any of the domains.